tomsWebConsulting/twcsl/Page/Store/Store Page Price Zero Remove/README.md

   If your currency symbol is not dollar sign then use the one set for your site.

+## Note

+This effect isn't designed to work with Store pages that have products with variants or price and sale price.

 ## Make a Donation

 Please consider [making a donation][10].

 ## Changes

+* **2025-07-04**

+  * updated to work with v7.1 Products V2
+  * removed jQuery dependency
+  * bumped version to 0.3.0

 * **2024-10-05**

   * rework code to use JavaScript Module Patterns for twc, twc.sppc, and